 Prerequisite: The student must be able to speak and read English.
 The student can be successful in Span 4 only after having achieved all of the minimal performance objectives specified for Span 1, 2, and 3.
 A recent course in Span 3 or the recent completion of 4 years of high school Spanish with good retention should enable the student to succeed in Span 4.
 A continuation of Span 3 but with greater emphasis on the reading and writing skills.
-The student will work with all tenses and modes a counselor.)
+The student will work with all tenses and modes of the Spanish language.
+(CSU) (UC credit limited.
+See a counselor.)